tasandberg/tasandberg.github.io/content/blog/build-a-blog-with-gatsby-and-forestry-part-1.md

 Part 1 (this post):

-* Gatsby init, basic setup.
+* Basic setup.
-* Importing bootstrap
+* Styles and bootstrap
 * Site and SEO configuration
 * Writing blog posts in markdown and displaying them using Gatsby's graphql data layer.
 * Blogpost images using `gatsby-remark-images`